Temporary protection status shall cease for a particular beneficiary where he or she:[1]

 Voluntariness of repatriation

 The TPR does not specify how the cessation criterion of voluntary departure from Türkiye is to be assessed.
 In theory, when a temporary protection beneficiary indicates the intention to return to Syria, he or she is interviewed by a panel consisting of PMM, UNHCR and civil society; the latter not being applied in practice.
 A lawyer can also be present in the interview.
 The panel assesses whether return is in fact voluntary and the underlying reasons behind it.
-Return cases are often related to people having property or a job in Syria.[5]
+UNHCR does not have any program for those who want to return voluntarily, but they continue to monitor voluntary returns to Syria in a number of provinces through presence at PDMMs[2].
+UNHCR does not monitor all voluntary returns.

 Some INGOs – such as IHH – and their contractors are active in the Azzez region.
 Even though people are settled in the region, the conditions are quite harsh due to the extreme conditions.
 For instance, hospitals do not function properly; given that the lack of schools and employment opportunities in the area, Syrians do not wish to return to Turkish-controlled territories.
 Residing in containers is not sustainable either.
 Stakeholders view Turkish policy as unsustainable, and an international consensus must eventually be reached.
 Syrians who are deported to Syria either obtain a visa to enter Syria or are deported to Turkish-controlled territory.[13]